 Oishik Chakraborty

-Show More Oishik (he/him) is a sophomore attending the Academy for Science and Design.
+Oishik (he/him) is a junior attending the Academy for Science and Design.
 Before joining 350NH, Oishik worked with the Town of Londonderry to find solutions for eliminating mass trash production.
 He has been part of the 350NH Youth Team and has collaborated with other volunteers to start numerous campaigns.
-Oishik strives toward making New Hampshire (with 350 NH) a safer place by spreading knowledge, retaliating against pro-fossil fuel endorsers, and advocating for politicians that stand for climate justice.
-When Oishik isn't doing work, he enjoys playing the piano, basketball, spending time with family and friends, watching TV, and more.
-Welcome to the team!
+He has also been a Youth Team Fellow with 350NH, and was the training lead!
+Oishik strives toward making New Hampshire (with 350 NH) a safer place by spreading knowledge, retaliating against pro-fossil fuel endorsers, and advocating for politicians who stand for climate justice.
+When Oishik isn't doing work, he enjoys playing the piano, soccer, spending time with family and friends, and more.

 Oishik Chakraborty

-Show More Oishik (he/him) is a sophomore attending the Academy for Science and Design.
+Oishik (he/him) is a sophomore attending the Academy for Science and Design.
 Before joining 350NH, Oishik worked with the Town of Londonderry to find solutions for eliminating mass trash production.
 He has been part of the 350NH Youth Team and has collaborated with other volunteers to start numerous campaigns.
 Oishik strives toward making New Hampshire (with 350 NH) a safer place by spreading knowledge, retaliating against pro-fossil fuel endorsers, and advocating for politicians that stand for climate justice.
 When Oishik isn't doing work, he enjoys playing the piano, basketball, spending time with family and friends, watching TV, and more.
 Welcome to the team!

 Aarika (she/her) is a junior from Nashua, New Hampshire!
 Aarika has been involved with 350 since her freshman year.
 She is extremely passionate about climate justice, politics, and more.
 She joined 350NH to make a difference and spread awareness on more topics that aren’t getting the proper coverage or attention they deserve.
 Outside of 350NH, Aarika has a jewelry business, is on the varsity field hockey team, plays club field hockey, is involved in Young Dems, Model UN, Student Council.